 - Demonstrated experience working with groups of children, adults, and families.

 - Experience with developing guided and self-guided interpretive tools and programs preferred.

 - Excellent written and verbal communication skills, as well as strong organizational, time-management, and judgment skills.
 Must be self-motivated, detail-oriented with the ability to work both independently and as part of a team.

 - Must possess a valid New York state driver's license, or the ability to obtain one in a timely manner.

-- Ability to walk all the major pathways and trails of the Seneca Meadows Wetlands Preserve and Montezuma Audubon Center and on uneven terrain, lift up to 50 lbs., and knowledge of proper canoeing techniques a must.
+- Ability to traverse all the major pathways and trails of the MAC and on uneven terrain, lift up to 50 lbs. with or without accommodation, and knowledge of proper paddling techniques a must.

 - Willingness to work flexible hours, including weekends and evenings, as requested.